fourMs/MGT-python/docs/musicalgestures/_videoreader.md

 - `starttime` *int/float, optional* - Trims the video from this start time (s).
 Defaults to 0.
 - `endtime` *int/float, optional* - Trims the video until this end time (s).
 Defaults to 0 (which will make the algorithm use the full length of the input video instead).
 - `skip` *int, optional* - Time-shrinks the video by skipping (discarding) every n frames determined by `skip`.
 Defaults to 0.
+- `frames` *int, optional* - Specify a fixed target number of frames to extract from the video.
+Defaults to 0.
 - `rotate` *int/float, optional* - Rotates the video by a `rotate` degrees.
 Defaults to 0.
 - `contrast` *int/float, optional* - Applies +/- 100 contrast to video.
 Defaults to 0.
 - `brightness` *int/float, optional* - Applies +/- 100 brightness to video.
 Defaults to 0.